dynamodb-toolbox/dynamodb-toolbox/docs/docs/4-schemas/1-usage/index.md

 :::info

-In case of naming conflicts, new attributes will **override** the previous ones.
+In case of naming conflicts, new attributes **override** the previous ones.

 :::